Keele University Library frequently asked questions.

 We aim to have your requested books ready to collect within two working days, and we will hold them for you for three working days before returning them to the shelves if they are not collected.

-The Library is opening up some individual study rooms and PC desks to students with effect from Monday 28th September.
-Please note that there are no group study facilities in the Library and rooms/desks can only be booked for silent study, single use.
+The Library has 102 bookable spaces – there are a mix of individual study rooms, silent study desks without PCs and desks with PCs.
+Please note: there are no group study facilities in the Library and rooms/desks can only be booked for silent study, single use.

 Individual silent study rooms and desks are available to book: